Rep. Adrian Smith to Newsmax: Biden 'Dismissive' of Economic Pain

-President Joe Biden is "dismissive" of the pain his economic policies are causing for American citizens, particularly for the middle class and the lower-income households, and "ultimately, history will not be kind" to him, Rep. Adrian Smith said on Newsmax on Friday.
+President Joe Biden is "dismissive" of the pain his economic policies are causing for American citizens, particularly for the middle class and the lower-income households, and "ultimately, history will not be kind" to him, Rep. Adrian Smith told Newsmax on Friday.

 "The pain is very real," the Nebraska Republican said on Newsmax's "Wake Up America."
 "What concerns me the most is probably the fact that the president is so dismissive of the damage to the economy."